USEPA/CompTox-HTTr-RCAS/README.md

 This analysis makes use of several data sources to prioritize chemicals for specific mechanisms-of-action (MoAs):

-1. RefChemDB: semi-automated mining of multiple literature databases for molecular target associations for over 40,000 chemicals
+1. RefChemDB: semi-automated mining of source databases for molecular target associations for over 40,000 chemicals
 2. High-throughput transcriptomics (HTTr): whole transcriptome profiling of 1,201 chemicals in multi-concentration format across HepaRG and U-2 OS cell lines
 3. High-throughput Screening (HTS): targeted receptor-level assay readouts of thousands of chemicals in multi-concentration format from US EPA's ToxCast program